 Join the Arts & Culture Commission

-There are currently no vacancies for the Arts & Culture Commission.
-If you are interested in applying, or should you have any questions about the commission, email Chris Weber, Cultural Arts Administrator, or call 425-556-2316.
+There are currently two vacancies for the Arts & Culture Commission.
+One vacancy is open to individuals who reside within Redmond city limits in the 98052 zip code, and another is open to individuals who either live or work within zip code 98052 or those living in unincorporated King County with zip code 98053.
+If you are interested in applying, or should you have any questions about the commission, email Chris Weber, Cultural Arts Administrator.

 Become a Youth Advocate